Please be ready with your application reference number starting with 'P'. For example P1234567

 Section 55A of the Summary Offences Act 1923 (NT) prohibits such action per the legislation in the Northern Territory.

-If an individual is convicted in a Northern Territory (NT) court for a Consorting offence, the offence will show up as a disclosable court outcome (DCO) on a national criminal background check in the NT.
+If an individual is convicted for a Consorting offence, the offence will show up as a disclosable court outcome (DCO) on a Nationally Coordinated Criminal History Check.

 Subsection 1 of Section 55A of the Summary Offences Act 1923 (NT) finds a person guilty of a consorting offence if they